Diabetes and Your Feet

 Well-made, properly fitting footwear can help you avoid complications associated with diabetes, including unnecessary amputations.

-• The extra width and depth of Dr. Comfort shoes alleviate pressure on swollen feet, bunions, hammer toes for a more comfortable fit.
+• The extra width and depth of diabetic shoes alleviate pressure on swollen feet, bunions, hammer toes for a more comfortable fit.

 • Our supportive, lightweight shoe design protects your feet — and helps you stay active.

-• Heat-molded inserts personalize the fit of your Dr. Comfort shoes.
+• Heat-molded inserts personalize the fit of your diabetic shoes.

-• Dr. Comfort socks promote blood circulation while reducing the moisture and microbial growth that can cause infections.
+• Diabetic socks promote blood circulation while reducing the moisture and microbial growth that can cause infections.

-Medicare and Medicaid often provide coverage of Dr. Comfort shoes and inserts because quality, custom-fit footwear is key to the ongoing foot health of people with diabetes.
-See if you qualify.
+Medicare and Medicaid often provide coverage of Diabetic shoes and inserts because quality, custom-fit footwear is key to the ongoing foot health of people with diabetes.

 What Else You Can Do